Prove and perfect your designs with tough, precise testing

 Realistically simulate the mechanical function of end products by 3D printing parts using PolyJet photopolymers with precise dynamic friction coefficients — all in a single build.

 Friction is defined as the force that opposes the relative motion or tendency of such motion of two surfaces in contact.
 The friction coefficient of a prototype’s surface is a functional component, not an aesthetic one, and simulates the end product’s mechanical properties.
 A well–designed prototype that takes friction into consideration can have the following advantages: an improved grip for the end user, reduced part wear, simulated movement functionality and sliding abilities.

-Connex printing systems provide a solution for prototyping surfaces with varied friction coefficients that were impossible or cost-prohibitive to prototype in the past.
-By being able to print several materials in one build process, Connex systems can produce prototypes with varying friction areas on one given part.
+Connex3 printing systems provide a solution for prototyping surfaces with varied friction coefficients that were impossible or cost-prohibitive to prototype in the past.
+By being able to print several materials in one build process, Connex3 systems can produce prototypes with varying friction areas on one given part.
 Users determine the friction coefficients for different areas of a given part according to the load factor.
-Consequently, Connex systems save time and money by providing an easy solution for prototyping complex parts whose dynamic friction coefficients can be tested in a single build process.
+Consequently, Connex3 systems save time and money by providing an easy solution for prototyping complex parts whose dynamic friction coefficients can be tested in a single build process.